artistCDMJ/Draw2Paint/README.md

 **Subject2Canvas**

 Select your model to be texture painted, and press this to add a new Canvas and Camera linked to share the Subject's \
-material, UV Map is sent to the Camera foreground
+material, UV Map is sent to the Camera foreground and object is renamed (obj.name+_subject)

 **Canvas2View/Subject2View**